michalkolodziejski/verbose-happiness/README.md

 - the game does NOT use special banking schemes,
 - the game does NOT use special chips (emulated or real placed in a cartridge) DPC type,
 - the game draws 3 sprites (1 standard player 0 60Hz, two sprites interwoven pants and 30Hz trash cans),
-- the game displays a lot of colors (some even as befits an Atari - simultaneously and practically in the same line),
+- the game displays a lot of colours (some even as befits an Atari - simultaneously and practically in the same line),
 - the game ONLY supports the joystick in port A,
 - the game does not support paddles,
 - the game does not have easter-eggs (it's not this holidays!),